Strata Smart Series: Using Paint Inspection Services

 - Review Bid Documents – Once all the bids are in a paint inspector can review the bids to make sure all of them in order.
 Most inspectors will not recommend one paint company over another but they can help councils to review the bids and answer questions.

-- Oversee the Job – Once the project has been awarded to a contractor, a council is at a big disadvantage in making sure the job is done correctly.
-Performing quality control checks puts a serious burden on volunteer members of a council for both time and responsibility.
+- Oversee the Job – Once the project has been awarded to a contractor, a council now has the responsibility to ensure the job is done correctly and to the contract terms.
+Performing quality control checks puts a serious burden on volunteer members.
 A paint inspector takes this burden off of the council members.
 Inspectors monitor the project throughout and perform everything from moisture tests, adherence tests, safety checks and quality control.
 Using a professional inspector to oversee and manage the job provides strata councils and the owners with confidence that the job was done right.

 - Manage Communication – Inspectors also provide council with regular written updates on the progress of the job.
 This helps manage timelines, provides progress updates and record work performed.
 These reports can be valuable tools for future councils and when it is time to update depreciation reports.